Tatenda-Prince/Create-Billing-Budget-and-Alarm-On-AWS-/README.md

 # Success!

-our alarm should now be configured and ready to work!
+Your alarm should now be configured and ready to work!